RakshithaKowlikar/AIRL_Internship_Assignment/README.md

 - **Prompt sensitivity**: The quality of results depends strongly on the wording of the text prompt and the confidence threshold used.
 - **Performance on crowded scenes**: The system works best with a small number of objects.
 Segmentation becomes inconsistent in cluttered or crowded frames.
 - **Resolution constraints**: Frames are padded to multiples of 16 for codec compatibility, which can slightly distort the original aspect ratio.
 - **Inference only**: The current implementation only supports inference with pre-trained models.
 There is no training or fine-tuning loop included.
+- **Not suitable for long videos**: The pipeline is not designed for very long videos (e.g., 10 minutes or more).
+Since every frame is processed and masks are propagated sequentially, both memory usage and runtime increases with video length.

 ---